 Unfolding Further

-I am excited to announce the publication of Unfolding Further, a second bike travel book, detailing my latest ten journeys on a Brompton folding bike.
+I am excited to announce the publication of Unfolding Further, my second bike travel book, detailing the latest ten journeys on a Brompton folding bike.

 Amidst the challenges posed by the recent pandemic, I took the opportunity to embark on longer trips throughout Europe, from the charming streets of Italy, England, Spain, Portugal, France, the Netherlands, Germany, to the breathtaking mountain landscapes of Switzerland and Austria.
 When further travel was possibile, I cycled further, riding the Carretera Austral in Patagonia, through the Colombian Andes, the coast of Turkey and toured the island of Hokkaido in Japan.